-Google Ads is an online advertising platform developed by Google which uses a pay-per-click (PPC) pricing model for online advertisers to display brief advertisements, service offerings, product listings, and so on.
+Targeting expansion is a feature of Google Ads that tries to resemble the “similar audiences” feature from Facebook.
+Google Ads uses a pay-per-click (PPC) pricing model for online advertisers to display brief advertisements, service offerings, product listings, and videos.
 It can place ads in the results of its search engine (Google Search) as well as on non-search focused pages such as those on mobile apps and videos.
 Experienced PPC marketers use Google Ads as one of their main channels to get new leads and increase revenue.
+However many advertisers fall prey to Google’s algorithmic targeting expansion, especially if they are a small to medium business.

 How Google Ads affect your business?